tshepang/blog-movies/content/movies/Shortbus (2007).rst

    someone who deals with workings of the mind.

-It is like the makers wanted something profound, but lacked the writing talent, which itself is not bad... just okay.
+It is like the makers wanted something profound, but lacked the writing talent.
 The ending is boring and the movie pointless, except insofar as to push the boundaries in blurring the distinction between porn and not-porn.